 This collection contains the personal writings, prose and correspondence of the Manitoba author, Lorene Francis Milliken.
 The documents date from 1949 to 1978.
 The collection also contains some of her published chapbooks and prose pieces.

 Immediate source of acquisition

-The papers were not received in any order except for the journals, and have been arranged in chronological or alphabetical format, except for the essays, which have been listed by title.
+The records were not received in any order except for the journals.
+The records have been arranged in chronological or alphabetical format, except for the essays, which have been listed by title.

 This collection is organized into 10 series.

 II.
 Correspondence (incoming and outgoing) 1947-1962

 VI.
 Essays [195?]-1962, n.d.

 Language of material

 Location of originals

 Availability of other formats